Panel Quantile Regression with Common Shocks: Introduction

 \subsection{Notations}

 Let $\mathbb{N}$ denote the set of positive integers and $\mathbb{R}$ the real line.
 For a finite-dimensional vector $a$, let $\|a\|$ denote its Euclidean norm, and for a matrix $A$, let $A'$ denote its transpose.
+The probability spaces we consider are assumed to be standard Borel.
 Throughout the remainder of the paper, all asymptotic statements refer to regimes in which both $N$ and $T$ diverge to infinity.
-Thorought the paper, the probability spaces we consider are assumed to be Borel-measurable.